theturboturnip/harper/packages/web/src/routes/docs/integrations/neovim/+page.md

 ```

 :::note
-This example only containes some of the available linters, head over to our [rules page](../rules) to view the full list.
+This example only contains some of the available linters, check out our [rules page](../rules) to view the full list.
 :::

 For more information on what each of these configs do, you can head over to the [configuration section](./language-server#Configuration) of our `harper-ls` documentation.